 What keywords shall I select?
 There's two kinds of keywords; broad and long-tail keywords.
 Long-tail keywords are very specific search terms.
-For instance, "real estate lawyer london" is a long-tail keyword, and will usually generate a higher conversion rate than "law firm london" because it is more specific.
+For instance, "Pad thai restaurant near me" is a long-tail keyword, and will usually generate a higher conversion rate than "Restaurants near me" because it is more specific.

 - We recommend adding a minimum of 5-10 relevant keywords.

 - Start adding specific keywords such as the example above.

 - If you know that you're target market is pretty small, you can go with broader keywords.

 - You can also use broader keywords if your location is very limited.

 - Make sure that your ads and landing page matches the keywords you've added.